-Students who pay a filing fee instead of registering for the quarter are ineligible for University services (anything requiring the I.D. card), financial assistance, or employment as a TA or GSR.
+Students who pay a filing fee instead of registering for the quarter are ineligible for University services except for the Library.
+Students on filing fee status are not eligible for financial assistance, or employment as a TA or GSR.
 Student health insurance in that quarter must be purchased separately.